 The BAE Systems Tempest is a proposed stealth fighter aircraft concept to be designed and manufactured in the United Kingdom for the Royal Air Force.
-It is being developed by a consortium consisting of the UK Ministry of Defence, BAE Systems, Rolls-Royce, Leonardo and MBDA, and is intended to enter service from 2035 replacing the Eurofighter Typhoon.
+It is being developed by a consortium consisting of the UK Ministry of Defence, BAE Systems, Rolls-Royce, Leonardo, and MBDA, and is intended to enter service in 2035 replacing the Eurofighter Typhoon.
 Approximately $2.66 billion will be spent by the British government on the project by 2025.
 Tempest will be a sixth-generation fighter incorporating several new technologies.
 BAE Systems is planning to approach India for collaboration for the design and manufacture of the Tempest.
 Tempest could be optionally manned and have swarming technology to control drones.
 It will incorporate AI deep learning and possess DEWs.
 Tempest will feature an adaptive cycle engine and virtual cockpit shown on a pilot’s helmet-mounted display.

 China is still evolving its J-20 and J-31.
 Some Chinese sixth-generation aircraft (J-XX) is referred to as Huolong (Fire Dragon).
-Russian media has reported an aircraft designated J-28 as China’s next generation fighter.
+Russian media has reported an aircraft designated J-28 as China’s next-generation fighter.
 But to date, China has serious limitations on radar, avionics, and engine technologies.
 China planned to field it in the 2025-2030 time frame.
 In Russia, the FGFA Sukhoi Su-57 is just being inducted, and work is on for its sixth generation aircraft Mikoyan MiG-41.
-Japan’s Mitsubishi F-3 sixth-generation fighter would be based on concept of aircraft informed, intelligent and instantaneous, technologies for which are under testing on the Mitsubishi X-2 Shinshin test-bed aircraft.
+Japan’s Mitsubishi F-3 sixth-generation fighter would be based on the concept of aircraft-informed, intelligent and instantaneous, technologies which are under testing on the Mitsubishi X-2 Shinshin test-bed aircraft.